CKAN is used in many countries, and adding a new language to the web interface is a simple process.

 If your language is not supported yet, the remainder of this section section provides instructions on how to prepare a translation file and add it to CKAN.

-If you want to add an entirely new language to CKAN, you have two options.
+If you want to add an entirely new language to CKAN or update an existing translation, you have two options.

 - Manual setup.
 Creating translation files manually in your own branch.